rodneylab/parsedown/README.md

 }
 ```

-2. Run `deno task wasmbuild new` to initialise `wasmbuild` in your project.
+2. Run `deno task wasmbuild new` to initialize `wasmbuild` in your project.
 This
    will create a skeleton WASM project with an `rs_lib` directory.

 3. Clone this repo and replace the contents of the `rs_lib/src` directory in